fred1717/ManageEIPs-1region/ManageEIPs_Automation.md

 - a regional EventBridge schedule rule (trigger)
 - a regional CloudWatch Logs log group (created automatically on first invocation)
 - the same IAM execution role (IAM is global, reused across Regions)
-- optional regional alarms / dashboards (if enabled)
+- regional alarms / dashboards

 **Key characteristics of this model**
 - **No cross-Region dependencies**